-Learning these nine patterns and knowing them inside and out will almost certainly help you make better trades.
+Learning these 11 patterns and knowing them inside and out will almost certainly help you make better trades.
 But that doesn’t mean your education needs to stop here.
 To become an even more effective trader, read about these seven common indicators that can help you make better trading decisions.

 The information provided herein is for general informational and educational purposes only.
 It is not intended and should not be construed to constitute advice.
 If such information is acted upon by you then this should be solely at your discretion and Valutrades will not be held accountable in any way.